McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

 ## 2.8.0

-- **Change**: Although never officially documented, this release removes the font `Novacento`/`Novecento` from the release.
+- **Change**: Although never officially documented, this release removes the font `Novacento`/`Novecento`.
 If you use it in an overwritten CSS please replace it with `Work Sans`.
 This change was necessary as Novacento did not provide all Latin special characters and lead to mixed styled character text eg. for czech.

 - **New**: The theme now supports favicons served from `static/images/` named as `favicon` or `logo` in SVG, PNG or ICO format [out of the box]({{% relref "basics/customization/#change-the-favicon" %}}).
 An overridden partial `layouts/partials/favicon.html` may not be necessary anymore in most cases.